 You can offer Performance Support Solutions to improve employee performance in a variety of ways.

-At EI Design, we offer Performance Support Tools to increase workforce performance in various formats, including:
+At EI, we offer Performance Support Tools to increase workforce performance in various formats, including:

 The very fact that these apps are “mobile” helps learners obtain just-in-time information and Performance Support anytime, anywhere.